fuzzywalrus/cssfiltergenerator.com/README.md

 Go to the _build/ directory, and run npm install to install the necessary grunt packages. from the _build/ directory run grunt.

+This will generate the necessary compiled CSS and JS.

 Grunt is configured to handle JS concat, uglify, and minification for builds, some JSlinting, Sass (using libsass) builds with source maps and minification, and BrowserSync to inject CSS changes / reload for Javascript / HTML changes and for testing on multiple devices.

 ### Library Roles